typelevel/typelevel.github.com/posts/2016-10-17-minicheck.md

 In the pure case, there are also multiple other possible encodings, including free monads.
 Luckily, this blog covers that topic in another [post]({% post_url 2016-09-21-edsls-part-1 %}).

+How do other libraries fare here?

+* ScalaCheck itself uses a mutable random number generator.
+  It does use its own implementation though.
+* Another Scala library for property testing, [scalaprops](https://github.com/scalaprops/scalaprops), does not.
+  I'm not familiar with it, but as far as I can tell from the [sources](https://github.com/scalaprops/scalaprops/blob/v0.3.4/gen/src/main/scala/scalaprops/Rand.scala), it's similar to the `Seed` trait from above, and there is also an additional state-monadic layer on top of it.
+* In QuickCheck, the encoding seems strange at first.
+  They use a primitive generator which looks a lot like `Seed`, but they don't use the updated seed.
+  Instead, their approach is via an additional primitive `split` of type `Seed => (Seed, Seed)`, which gets used to “distribute” randomness during composition (see the [paper by Claessen & Pałka](http://publications.lib.chalmers.se/records/fulltext/183348/local_183348.pdf) about the theory behind that).
+  It is worth noting that Java 8 introduced a [`SplittableRandom`](https://docs.oracle.com/javase/8/docs/api/java/util/SplittableRandom.html) class.

 **For this post, we're assuming that mutable state is a given.**

 ## The third design decision